 For even more water adventures and fun day trips, head to the black sand beach that’s located outside of San Pedro La Laguna.
 This is an extremely popular spot among locals, so please visit with care!

-The water is great for swimming here and, as a bonus, you have unhampered views of Cerro del Oro and Tolimán and Atitlán volcanoes!
+The water is great for swimming here, and, as a bonus, you have unhampered views of Cerro del Oro, Tolimán, and the Atitlán volcanoes!

 18. Experience a Mayan Fire Ceremony at the Sacred Caves

-Participating in a traditional Mayan fire ceremony inside the Sacred Caves is one of the tours you can do while visiting Lake Atitlán.
-And although I haven’t experienced this one myself, I have only heard good things about it!
+Participating in a traditional Mayan fire ceremony inside the Sacred Caves is one of the tours you can take while visiting Lake Atitlán.
+Although I haven’t experienced this one myself, I’ve only heard good things about it!

-A little info about the tour: These caves have been used by the local Mayans for centuries.
-During the tour, you get to hike to the Sacred Caves and then partake/witness a 2-hour fire cleansing ceremony as performed by a local shaman.
-Your guide will explain the history and significance of the ritual taking place.
+A little info about the tour: The local Mayans have used these caves for centuries.
+During the tour, you’ll hike to the Sacred Caves before partaking in a two-hour fire cleansing ceremony performed by a local shaman.
+Your guide will explain the history and significance of the ritual.

-For those interested in learning more about Mayan spirituality, this will be a memorable thing to do while in Lake Atitlán.
-The tour is operated by Los Elementos Adventure Center.
-You can book online here.
+This will be a memorable activity for those interested in learning more about Mayan spirituality while in Lake Atitlán.
+Los Elementos Adventure Center operates the tour, which you can book online here.

 19. Shop for Art & Textiles

-As many other people would say, you simply cannot come to Lake Atitlán without doing a bit of shopping!
+As many others will attest, you simply can’t come to Lake Atitlán without doing a bit of shopping!
 Guatemalan and Mayan textiles and art are on FULL display around the lake.
-There are large markets bursting with color in just about every one of the municipalities.
+There are large markets bursting with color in just about every municipality.

-The best place for shopping for such items will probably be down Calle Santander in Panajachel.
+The best place to shop for such items is probably down Calle Santander in Panajachel.
 But don’t overlook what the other towns have to offer!

-It may seem like all the markets are one and the same, but the towns actually specialize in their own type of art and textile work, with differences in technique, patterns, colors, etc.
+It may seem like all the markets are one and the same, but each town actually specializes in its own type of art and textile work, with differences in technique, patterns, colors, etc.

 My favorite towns for shopping: